tangly-team/tangly-os/src/site/website/content/bdd/adr/_index.md

 draft: false
 ---

-The list of all architectural design record defined for the behavior driven development component based on JUnit5.
+The list of all architectural design record defined for the gleam component.